 Be sure you are wearing goggles and rubber gloves.
 Add ¼ teaspoon of the laundry booster for every gallon of hydrogen peroxide that is used.
 Then drop the item into the solution.

 If the item is too large or has areas that cannot be soaked, then dip paper towels into the solution and apply them to the surface of the plastic.
 Then cover the paper towels with a plastic wrap to keep the mixture from drying out.
 Let it soak for up to six hours, then set it out in the sunshine or use a UV lamp.
 When it reaches the desired appearance, rinse the plastic thoroughly.

-Sanding: This process takes some manual labor, but it does work on plastics that are white.
+This process to remove yellow from yellowed plastic can takes some manual labor, but it does work on plastics that are white.
 An added benefit is that it does not require the use of any dangerous chemicals.
 You will need the following items.

 - Very Fine Sandpaper

 The finer the sandpaper, the better as it will not scratch the surface.
 Clean yellowed plastic starts by lightly rubbing the surface with a soft cloth to remove any loose particles.
 Then wipe down the top layer of the plastic with very fine sandpaper.